connectomicslab/connectomemapper3/docs/bidsappmanager.rst

     $ cmpbidsappmanager

-.. note:: Before you select a BIDS dataset, the main window is blank.
-Note also that on Mac, Qt turns the menu bar into the Mac native menu bar.
+.. note:: The main window would be blank until you select the BIDS dataset.
+Note also that on Mac, Qt turns the menu bar of `cmpbidsappmanager` into the native menu bar (top of the screen).

 Load a BIDS dataset
 ***********************